Scaling ResNets in the Large-depth Regime: Experiments

 The take-home message is that the choice of the scaling of a ResNet seems to be closely linked to the regularity of the weights as a function of the layer.
 More precisely, for all regimes, the critical scaling factor between explosion and identity seems to have a natural interpretation as the (H\"{o}lder) regularity of the underlying continuous-time stochastic process.
 We believe that the mathematical understanding of this connection, beyond the fractional Brownian motion case, is a promising research direction for the future.
 Finally, these experiments suggest that it is sensible to initialize a ResNet for any value of the scaling $\beta \in (\nicefrac{1}{2}, 1)$, while avoiding the identity and explosion situations, by simulating a fractional Brownian motion of Hurst index $H=\beta$ and initializing the weights as the increments of this process.

-\subsection{Beyond initialization}
+\subsection{Beyond Initialization}

-At initialization, before the gradient descent, the distribution of the weights $(\theta_k)_{1 \leqslant k \leqslant L}$ and $(V_k)_{1 \leqslant k \leqslant L}$ is chosen by the practitioner.
+At initialization, before the gradient descent, the distribution of the weights $(w_k)_{1 \leqslant k \leqslant L}$ and $(V_k)_{1 \leqslant k \leqslant L}$ is chosen by the practitioner.
 By contrast, during and after training, control is lost on these distributions, making the picture more complex.
 In particular, the existence and characterization of a continuous-time stochastic process whose discretization matches the trained ResNet is an interesting but difficult problem.
 Attacking this question requires a fine understanding of the interaction between training dynamics and the regularity of the sequence of the weights during the gradient descent.
 However, there is experimental evidence that the trained weights exhibit strong structure as a function of the layer index $k$ \citep{cohen2021scaling,bayer2022resnetsRoughPath}, and that their regularity strongly depends on the choice of initialization.
-Figure \ref{fig:ex-weights-after-training} depicts this mechanism by plotting a given coordinate of $\theta_k$ as a function of the layer index $k$ ranging from $1$ to the depth $L=1000$, after training.
+Interesting theoretical preliminary results in the ODE case are reported in \citet{sander2022do} for a linear activation and further generalized by \citet{marion2024implicit}.
+Figure \ref{fig:ex-weights-after-training} depicts this mechanism by plotting a given coordinate of $w_k$ as a function of the layer index $k$ ranging from $1$ to the depth $L=1000$, after training.
+Note that, in this experiment, there is no bias term in the residual layers, following the formulations from Table \ref{tab:examples}.
+We check that adding a bias term gives qualitatively similar plots (see Appendix~\ref{apx:experimental-setting}).